telerik/maui-docs/controls/tabview/styling.md

 TabView's `ContentStyle` property allows you to style the content area. `TabViewContent` provides the following properties:

-* `IsSwipeEnabled`&mdash;Controls whether it will be possible to swipe through the tabs' content;
 * `BackgroundColor`
 * `BorderColor`
 * `BorderThickness`